-Your Résumé is a tool with one specific purpose: to win an interview.
+Résumé is a tool with one specific purpose: to win an interview.
 A résumé is an advertisement, nothing more, nothing less.

-A great résumé doesn't just tell them what you have done but makes the same assertion that all good ads do: If you buy this product (Me), you will get these specific, direct benefits.
-It presents you in the best light.
-It convinces the employer that you have what it takes to be successful in this new position or career.
+A great résumé doesn't just tell one what one has done but makes the same assertion that all good ads do: If one buys this product (candidate), one will get these specific, direct benefits.
+It presents one in the best light.
+It convinces the employer that one has what it takes to be successful in this new position or career.

 It should be so pleasing to the eye that the reader is enticed to pick it up and read it.
-It whets the appetite, stimulates interest in meeting you and learning more about you.
+It whets the appetite, stimulates interest in meeting the candidate and learning more about him or her.
 It inspires the prospective employer to pick up the phone and ask you to come in for an interview.

-What are the information you should include and those you shouldn't
+What is the information one should include and one shouldn't include: